ludee7/ludee7/README.md

-My project are usually not finished! // done
+My projects are usually not finished! // done